Wednesday, February 21, 2018

 Wild Tansy

 Tanacetum vulgare~~steam distilled from leaves and stems.
 Has a strong and sweet, camphorous aroma.
 The fernleaf variety has an especially high percentage of camphor.
 Artemesia vulgare or Mugwort is often confused with Tansy, but it is NOT the same plant.
 Additionally, Tansy is not Tansy Ragwort!
 It has many common names including Idaho Tansy, Common Tansy, Bitter Buttons, Cow Bitter, or Golden Buttons.
 It is not to be confused with tanacetum annum or "Blue Tansy."
-Because of it's high thujone level, it is not traditionally used in aromatherapy.

 CAUTIONS: Women who are pregnant or have epilepsy should not use this oil.
 Additionally children under the age of 5 should not use this oil.
 Dilute well (to 1% or less) for topical use.
 Be wary because it potentially may have a neruotoxic effect in high dosages and is not recommended for internal use.
 The camphor element may be overwhelming for diffusing or inhalation.
+Because of it's high thujone level, it is not traditionally used in aromatherapy.
+Do NOT ingest at all.

 CHARACTER: "Wild & Free" "Uncompromising Healer"

-GEMS: Aventurine, Agate, Kambaba Jasper, Riverstone, Pyrite
+GEMS: Aventurine, Agate, Kambaba Jasper, Riverstone, Pyrite, Obsidian, Black Tourmaline, Hematite, Garnet

-CHAKRA: Solar and Heart
+CHAKRA: Root Solar

 PERFUME NOTE: Top